gavollink/cleanpath/README.md

         Verify that each --delimiter separated token is a valid directory.
     --checkfiles
     -f
-        Verify that each --delimiter separated token is a valid directory.
+        Verify that each --delimiter separated token is a valid file.
     --delimiter :
     -F:
         Single character delimiter for tokens both for output and inputs